alaskaris/testsoapwebservice-example/README.md

-# How to test a SOAP web service
+# Integration Testing Strategies for SOAP Clients in .NET
+*How to Test Code Using SOAP Clients Without Live Services*

 ## Assumptions